xitzhang/azure-docs-sdk-dotnet/api/overview/azure/preview/resourcemanager.network-readme.md

 The networking services in Microsoft Azure provide a variety of networking capabilities that can be used together or separately.
 Key capabilities are:

 - Connectivity services: Connect Azure resources and on-premises resources using any or a combination of these networking services in Azure - Virtual Network (VNet), Virtual WAN, ExpressRoute, VPN Gateway, Virtual network NAT Gateway, Azure DNS, Peering service, and Azure Bastion.
-- Application protection services: Protect your applications using any or a combination of these networking services in Azure - Load Balancer, Private Link, DDoS protection, Firewall, - Network Security Groups, Web Application Firewall, and Virtual Network Endpoints.
+- Application protection services: Protect your applications using any or a combination of these networking services in Azure - Load Balancer, Private Link, Network Security Perimeter, DDoS protection, Firewall, - Network Security Groups, Web Application Firewall, and Virtual Network Endpoints.
 - Application delivery services: Deliver applications in the Azure network using any or a combination of these networking services in Azure - Content Delivery Network (CDN), Azure Front Door Service, Traffic Manager, Application Gateway, Internet Analyzer, and Load Balancer.
 - Network monitoring: Monitor your network resources using any or a combination of these networking services in Azure - Network Watcher, ExpressRoute Monitor, Azure Monitor, or VNet Terminal Access Point (TAP).